 - Helps create and maintain volunteer mailing lists of parents that can help with all these tasks.
-Shares this list with the teacher. - Manages all food events during build season and during field trips. - Helps maintain student roster along with allergies, medications and special needs - Arrange accommodations, travel arrangements, meals and snacks for competitions - Organize pot-luck for kick-off brunch - Organize build season meals, snacks & drinks based on student work schedule - Organize end-of-season party
+Shares this list with the teacher. - Manages all food events during build season and during field trips. - Helps maintain student roster along with allergies, medications and special needs - Arrange accommodations, travel arrangements, meals and snacks for competitions - Organize pot-luck for kick-off brunch - Organize build season meals, snacks & drinks based on student work schedule - Organize end-of-season party - Team Purchases (Team Managers review and approve all items to be purchased)

-Specific Away Field Trips

-Works with the teacher to help manage the following tasks:
+Specific Away Field Trips Works with the teacher to help manage the following tasks: